 - Uncover hidden procurement cost savings through improved worker productivity and reduced cycle time.

-- Understand the relationships and potential for integration between procurement and accounts payable.
+- Understand the potential for integration between procurement and accounts payable.

 The premise is simple: the more you know about how your procure to pay process actually works, the better you will be able to optimize it.
 Regular audits offer the visibility and transparency you need to increase efficiency and integration of these processes, maximizing productivity while minimizing costs and bottlenecks.